nero002/Mint-App-Clone/Mint/README.md

 * **View**: Activity/Fragment with UI-specific logics only.
 * **ViewModel**: It keeps the logic away from View layer, provides data streams for UI and handle user interactions.
 * **Model**: Repository pattern, data layers that provide interface to manipulate data from both the local and remote data sources.
-The local data sources will serve as [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth).